kalngyk/palsgraph/README.md

     shown_count += 1
 ```

-If you implement your own community detection algorithm, just output the communities in the form of of a list of lists, like:
+If you implement your own community detection algorithm, just output the communities in the form of of a list of lists.
+Then, you can use PalsGraph as follows.
 ```Python
 # Call your own community detection algorithm
 communities = my_community_detection_algo(G)